-While supporting the pinion gear by holding the drive flange, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
-This value is referred to as the ring and pinion backlash.

-Rotate the differential center 90° and measure again for accuracy. --
+- While supporting the pinion gear by holding the drive shaft, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
+This value is referred to as the ring and pinion backlash. - ☐ Rotate the differential center 90° and measure again for accuracy. - Record the average of all measurements.